 OUR STORIES, INDIVIDUALLY

-Elaine Samuel has a Bachelors of Engineering Science in Environmental Engineering and specialization in International Development, and a Masters of Engineering Science in Environmental Engineering, both from Western University in London, Canada.
-Elaine is an environmental engineer in training at a civil engineering consulting firm in the Greater Toronto Area.
+Elaine Samuel earned a Bachelors of Engineering Science in Environmental Engineering with a specialization in International Development, and a Masters of Engineering Science in Environmental Engineering, both from Western University in London, Canada.
+Elaine is an Environmental Engineer in Training at a civil engineering consulting firm in the Greater Toronto Area.
 Elaine's wonder of other places and cultures has taken her to 26 countries (and counting), many while solo, meeting new friends along the way.
 She spends her weekends tap dancing and keeping up to date and supporting her network of amazing friends.

 Olivia Gillis earned a Bachelors of Engineering Science in Chemical Engineering from Western University in London, Canada.
 She is is a Project Manager and Process Engineer in Training consulting for the North American food industry, which is like working on a behind-the-scenes episode of How It's Made.
 Olivia’s love of food extends beyond engineering and she is someone who loves exploring new cities by eating her way through them.
 She is also forever on the hunt for the perfect dairy-free ice cream because although she knows her way around ice cream factories, she is sadly lactose intolerant.